-- moving from carpet time to desk work
+- Moving from carpet time to desk work

-- coming back into the classroom after lunch or recess
+- Coming back into the classroom after lunch or recess

-- returning from special areas (P.E., music, art, etc.)
+- Returning from specials (P.E., music, art, etc.)

-- going to another area of the school such as the library, the cafeteria, or the computer lab
+- Going to another area of the school such as the library, the cafeteria or the computer lab

-- rotating from one small group activity to another.
+- Rotating from one small group activity to another

 Transitions can be incredibly efficient if coordinated effectively.
 They give students a break by providing them the opportunity to get out of their seats and switch their focus to a new task.